rhelsing/accord_documentation/implementations-and-employer-setup.md

 ----

 The implementation process outlined here corresponds to the Implementation board on Trello.
 The following checklist will appear on each Client Card.
-Click on any of the items to view detailed explanations andinstructions.
+Click on any of the items to view detailed explanations and instructions.

 1. Intro Email sent
 2. Online Client Sign up Completed